-Alor and Raja Ampat: two distant archipelagos in Indonesia.
-I am back from it.
-I reconstructed in video my itinerary ...
+Alor and Raja Ampat: two remote archipelagos in Indonesia.
+I've just been there.
+I've reconstructed my route on video...
 Total: 13 planes!

 My journey in video

-The summary of the complicated journey I made is as follows:
+The summary of the trip I took is this:

 Alor is part of the small islands of Sunda, with Komodo and Flores (where I had already been in July 2011), and is close to Timor.
 Raja Ampat (which I discovered in March 2012) is an extension of Papua New Guinea.